csaborio001/tiffany-documentation/apartment-wifi.md

 **!12Monkeys**

-!> Please note that this listing is advertised without Wifi.
+!> Please note that this listing is advertised without Wi-Fi.

-In fact, there is a WifI connection and you are welcome to use it; however we cannot guarantee a fast connection.
+In fact, there is a Wi-Fi connection and you are welcome to use it; however we cannot guarantee a fast connection.